typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/README.md

 TypeScript support for ESLint.
 (This is still in the very early stages, so please be patient.)

+### The below readme is for the upcoming 1.0.0 release.
+[Please see this tag for the current NPM version (0.14.0)](https://github.com/bradzacher/eslint-plugin-typescript/tree/0.14.0)

 ## Installation

 You'll first need to install [ESLint](http://eslint.org):